The Truth about LEDs, Light Sensitivity, & Migraine

 We know that both LEDs and fluorescent lights can cause visual, headache and migraine symptoms.
 In addition to the high proportion of blue light wavelengths, these issues are likely a direct result of the rapid flicker they both emit.
 Even more surprising is that this flickering may be more prominent in LED sources, particularly at brightness levels less than 100 percent.
 This occurs because LEDs can only be completely on or completely off, so they have to produce the flicker in order to simulate these dimmer settings.

-In a more direct comparison, certain colors of LED light has been shown to yield fewer negative effects than conventional fluorescents, but more research is needed to verify these findings.8 As a result, the jury is still out regarding whether or not LEDs or fluorescents are worse for people with migraine, light sensitivity or other chronic disorders.
+In a more direct comparison, certain colors of LED light has been shown to yield fewer negative effects than conventional fluorescents, but more direct research is needed to better understand whether or not LEDs or fluorescents are worse for people with migraine, light sensitivity and other chronic disorders.9

 Type and Color of LED Lighting Matters

 With new technology often comes new features.
 This is especially true in the development of organic light emitting diodes (OLED) found within many newer devices.
 Instead of using a backlight, each pixel in an OLED screen produces their own light.
-And this may change how our brains interpret that light; a small study showed a reduction in the number of “headache days” and corresponding emotional symptoms for migraine patients in environments with this type of lighting versus standard LEDs.9 As a result, this also likely reduces the frequency of episodes of light sensitivity and photophobia.
+And this may change how our brains interpret that light; a small study showed a reduction in the number of “headache days” and corresponding emotional symptoms for migraine patients in environments with this type of lighting versus standard LEDs.10 As a result, this may also reduce the frequency of episodes of light sensitivity and photophobia.

 While it is highly unlikely for anybody to completely rid himself or herself of LED-related photophobia, a few simple tips can greatly improve any negative effects they may have:

-• Wear TheraSpecs or other specialty-tinted eyewear that filters the harmful wavelengths and flicker that can trigger migraine and light sensitivity.
+- Wear specialty-tinted eyewear that filters the harmful wavelengths and flicker that can trigger migraine and light sensitivity.

 Hopefully these tips help you better manage the pain and discomfort associated with LED lights in your daily environments.